Gopal0Gupta/gopal0gupta.github.io/README.md

 </br>
 <B>👉 https://gopal.is-a.dev/ 👈</B></br>
 </br>
-This is my Portfolio Website where all my Projects, Open Source Contributions, and Articles that i will write will be displayed.
+This is My Personal Portfolio Website where all my Projects, Open Source Contributions, and Articles that i will write will be displayed.